 The political season for Christians is never over because we live in expectation of Christ’s coming again to bring about the fullness of the kingdom of God he proclaimed.
 Between his coming in history and his coming again in glory as ruler and judge over all we are always about the business of advancing the agenda of God’s kingdom in this world against the powerful opposition of the world, the flesh, and the devil.

 By “world” I mean the social systems in which we are enmeshed and cannot extricate ourselves.
-By “flesh” I might our deep desires that sometimes trump our common sense.
+By “flesh” I mean our deep desires that sometimes trump our common sense.
 By “devil” I mean forces of evil lurking about that would entice us away from faithfully anticipating God’s kingdom and doing God’s will.
 “Deliver us from evil,” we pray.